Freedom of religion in Europe by country: Switzerland

 Full freedom of religion has been guaranteed since the revised Swiss Constitution of 1874 (Article 49).
 During the Old Swiss Confederacy, there had been no de facto freedom of religion, with persecution of Anabaptists in particular well into the 18th century.
 Swiss Jews had been given full political rights in 1866, although their right to settle freely was implemented as late as 1879 in the canton of Aargau.

-The current Swiss Constitution of 1999 makes explicit both positive and negative religious freedom in Article 15, paragraph 3--which asserts that every person has the right to adhere to a religious confession and to attend religious education—and paragraph 4, which asserts that nobody can be forced to either adhere to a religious confession or to attend religious education, thus explicitly asserting the right of apostasy from a previously held religious belief.
+The current Swiss Constitution of 1999 makes explicit both positive and negative religious freedom in Article 15, paragraph 3 - which asserts that every person has the right to adhere to a religious confession and to attend religious education - and paragraph 4, which asserts that nobody can be forced to either adhere to a religious confession or to attend religious education, thus explicitly asserting the right of apostasy from a previously held religious belief.

 The basic right protected by the constitution is that of public confession of adherence to a religious community and the performance of religious cult activities.
 Article 36 of the constitution introduces a limitation of these rights if they conflict with public interest or if they encroach upon the basic rights of others.
 Thus, ritual slaughter is prohibited as conflicting with Swiss animal laws.
 Performance of cultic or missionary activities or religious processions on public ground may be limited.
 The Jesuit order was banned from all activity on Swiss soil from 1848 to 1973.
 The use of cantonal taxes to support cantonal churches has been ruled legal by the Federal Supreme Court.
 Some commentators have argued that the minaret ban introduced by popular vote in 2009 constitutes a breach of religious freedom.

 Surveys and studies have identified social bias against Muslims and Jews in Switzerland.
 While most instances of religiously motivated harassment have been verbal, since 2016 there have been a few reports of physical assault against Jews, and Muslim cemeteries have been targeted for vandalism.

+In 2023, the country was scored 3 out of 4 for religious freedom.